 So, how can we accomplish this?
 First, we need to understand that in order for non-believers to listen to us and even consider our message, we must first know what their real struggles in life are.
 In other words, where they are spiritually, morally, and emotionally.
 And how can we know this?
 By engaging them in regular conversations with genuine interest and love.
 Sometimes people just automatically open up when someone is simply listening.
 We may not be able to empathize with them, but we can certainly sympathize.
 Then, we must become aware of what is important to them.
 Again, asking the right questions can reveal all that you need to lead them towards Calvary’s cross.
 If we demonstrate genuine concern, we will approach them like Jesus did, with compassion and without a judgemental attitude.
 This would definitely allow us to be more effective in communicating the life-changing truth of the Gospel.

 Yet, some will argue that we need not change our traditional approach to church and evangelism in order to win souls.
 However, I would argue that this attitude can, and has, become a barrier when trying to reach some people, especially in today’s morally decaying and increasingly irreligious modern societies.
 Nevertheless, I do realize that in trying to “witness” effectively, some have adopted a watered-down Gospel and even deviated from the truth.
 With that in mind, we need to continue to strengthen our faith and mature spiritually by committing to biblical disciplines on a daily basis.
 We must also pray that it is the Holy Spirit, not our emotions, guiding us when witnessing to others.
-And, we should pray for, not criticize, those whose genuine love for the lost motivate them to find new ways to minister by adding creativity to their approach.
+And, we should pray for, not criticize, those whose genuine love for the lost motivate them to find new ways to creatively share the gospel.
 Remember, the most important thing is that we keep shining the light, with or without the extra color, glitter, and glow.
 And for that, I too echo Paul’s words…

 But what does it matter?
 The important thing is that in every way, whether from false motives or true, Christ is preached.
 And because of this I rejoice.Philippians 1:18